-Summary.
-The Maximum Entropy Production principle (MEP) seems to be restricted to reproducible dissipative structures.
+The Maximum Entropy Production Principle (MEPP) seems to be restricted to reproducible dissipative structures.
 To apply it to cosmology and biology, reproducibility needs to be quantified.
-If we could replay the tape of the universe, many of the same structures (planets, stars, galaxies) would be reproduced as the universe expanded and cooled, and to these the MEP principle should apply.
-Whether the concept of MEP can be applied to life depends on the reproducibility of biological evolution and therefore on our ability to distinguish the quirky from the generic features of life.
+If we could replay the tape of the universe, many of the same structures (planets, stars, galaxies) would be reproduced as the universe expanded and cooled, and to these the MEPP should apply.
+Whether the concept of MEPP can be applied to life depends on the reproducibility of biological evolution and therefore on our ability to distinguish the quirky from the generic features of life.
 Parallel long term experiments in bacterial evolution can be used to test for biological reproducibility.

-6.1 Maximum Entropy Production and Reproducibility
+The Maximum Entropy Production Principle and Reproducibility

-The Maximum Entropy Production (MEP) principle suggests that structures that destroy gradients will arrange themselves such that a maximum amount of entropy is produced (within the given circumstances).
-On planets, MEP predicts that winds and currents driven by thermal gradients establish themselves in a way to maximize entropy production (Paltridge 1975, 1979; Lorenz et al. 2001; also several chapters in this volume).
+The Maximum Entropy Production Principle suggests that structures that destroy gradients will arrange themselves such that a maximum amount of entropy is produced (within the given circumstances).
+On planets the MEPP predicts that winds and currents driven by thermal gradients will set up in a way to maximize entropy production (Paltridge 1979, Lorenz 2003).

 In Boltzmann's derivation of the 2nd law of thermodynamics, the entropy was defined as: $S = k \log W$, where W is the number of microstates by which a given macrostate can be realized.
-We do not need to describe the microstates accurately and we do not need to know which one of them the system is in, but we do need to be able to count them.
+We don't need to describe the microstates accurately and we don't need to know which one of them the system is in, but we do need to be able to count them.
 In computing the entropy, we are essentially quantifying our ignorance.
-The system could be hiding in Whiding spots - we do not know which one - so the larger W is, the larger our ignorance and the larger the entropy.
-In recent ground-breaking work, Dewar (2003) has provided a derivation of Maximum Entropy Production (also Dewar, this volume).
-Dewar points out that our ignorance can be interpreted as ignorance about anything, not just microstates, and therefore it can be applied to non-equilibrium systems (Jaynes 1957).
-In Dewar's derivation of MEP, the degrees of freedom are not the number of microstates W of equilibrium systems, available to a particle as in Boltzmann's derivation, but are paths available to the system.
-To make this conceptual shift we do not need equilibrium but we do need reproducibility, and thus reproducibility becomes the key aspects to whether MEP can be applied.
+The system could be hiding in W hiding spots - we don't know which one -- so the larger W is, the larger our ignorance and the larger the entropy.
+In recent ground-breaking work, Dewar (2003a) has provided a derivation of the Maximum Entropy Production Principle.
+Dewar points out that our ignorance can be applied to non-equilibrium systems (Jaynes 1957).
+In Dewar's derivation of the MEPP, the degrees of freedom are not the number of microstates W of equilibrium systems, available to a particle as in Boltzmann's derivation, but are paths available to the system.
+To make this conceptual shift we don't need equilibrium but we do need reproducibility, and thus reproducibility becomes the key to whether the MEPP can be applied.

 Reproducibility can be defined as follows.
 Let there be two macrostates A and B, each described by only a few parameters.
 If, each time we set up macrostate A under the same constraints and with the same values of the parameters, it evolves and arrives at B, we call this evolution reproducible.
-We would like to widen the range of applicability of MEP to cosmology and biology.
-However, since MEP is limited to reproducible dissipative structures we need to identify such structures in cosmology and biology.
+We would like to widen the range of applicability of the MEPP to cosmology and biology.
+However, since the MEPP is limited to reproducible dissipative structures we need to identify such structures in cosmology and biology.